-Durable packaging: Can it hold up to abuse, floods from storms, etc. For example, the biggest danger during an earthquake is things falling.
-Since it’s easy to imagine storing supplies like this on the bottom shelf in a garage, consider how it would hold up to stuff falling on top of the container or flood water coming in.
+Durable packaging: Can it hold up to abuse, floods from storms, etc.?
+For example, the biggest danger during an earthquake is things falling.
+Since it’s easy to imagine storing supplies like this on the bottom shelf in a garage, consider how it would hold up to stuff falling on top of the container, or to flood water coming in.
 Or zombies… those sneaky zombies.

 Individual pouches: For this use-case, we prefer packages where one pack equals one meal or serving.
-Pouches are easier to store, can often be used to cook the meal without any other utensils, are more portable, don’t need a can opener, can be traded, and so on.
+Pouches are easier to store, can often be used to cook the meal without any other utensils, are more portable, don’t need a can opener, can be traded, and have other desirable qualities.
 No. 10 cans, which are like big coffee cans, are great for staple ingredients like flour or corn.

 Cost-effectiveness: We didn’t set a budget or have predetermined criteria.
 Instead, we looked at the relative cost between products when considering things like taste and calorie count.